sagittaracc/suql/README.md

     test\suql\models\Query28   -- And finally this one gets some data from the ini file f1
 ```
 Basically the models don't have to be tables in database.
 It could be anything.
-The point is we work with different datasources using SQL like all these datasources are tables that store in just one database.
+The point is we work with different datasources using SQL like all these datasources are tables that be stored in just one database.

 ### Installation
 `composer require sagittaracc/suql`